ersheff/IMS322-Docs/docs/js/conditionals.md

 } else if (condition2) {
   // do this stuff if condition2 is true
 } else {
-  // do this stuff if neither condition1 or condition2 is true }
+  // do this stuff if neither condition1 nor condition2 is true }
 ```

 ## Comparison Operators

-Specify conditions in `if` statement expressions using the following comparison operators:
+You can specify conditions in `if` statements using the following comparison operators:

 - Strict equal `===`
 - Not equal `!=`